How To Tie A Two Hook Rig

 A styrofoam “Card” (This is a rectangular piece of styrofoam, usually cut from an old cooler.
 It is the only way I have found to store these types of rigs without tangling them.

 Now, we’ve written about classic live bait rigs before.
 Although some like to use three-way swivels, I find that time consuming and more expensive.
 Also, generally speaking, less terminal tackle equals more bites.
-With snapper season underway, you should learn how to tie the two hook rig and put a few out on your next fishing trip.
+During snapper season, you should learn how to tie a chicken rig and put a few out on your next fishing trip.
 It is a fundamental rig that every angler should know how to tie.